Building Trust in IoT from the MCU

 SRAM PUF Availability

-Synopsys provides its SRAM PUF solutions as hardware or software IP for embedding in an MCU or integrating into its firmware.
+Synopsys provides its SRAM PUF solutions both as IP and as software for embedding in an MCU or integrating into its firmware.
 The solution has a small footprint and, most importantly, a cost amenable to profitable scaling of the IoT.
 Algorithms for symmetric and public key cryptography are included and compliant with NIST specifications.
-SRAM PUFs scale overall popular fabs and process nodes, and SRAM is universally available in all MCUs.
+SRAM PUFs scale over all popular fabs and process nodes, and SRAM is universally available in all MCUs.

 SRAM PUFs offer the best-in-class combination of high security, low cost, and high flexibility: